m4r35n357/ODE-Playground/README.md

 #### Run a basic ODE simulation (ODE call):

 Runs a named simulation, and prints results to stdout.
-Each output line consists of a column each for x, y, z, t, followed by cumulative CPU usage
+Each output line consists of a column each for x, y, z, t, followed by three empty turning point tags and cumulative CPU usage

 **tsm-model-type** (c executables)

 Parameter | Meaning
 ----------|-----------
-1 | x,y,z display precision in bits
+1 | x,y,z display precision in decimal places
-2 | (approximate) internal precision in decimal places 3 | order of Taylor Series
+2 | internal precision in bits
+3 | order of Taylor Series
 4 | time step
 5 | number of steps